Forth Bridges Special Project

 Overview

 Transport Scotland is committed to safeguarding transport links across the Forth.
-Once the Queensferry Crossing is complete, three iconic bridges, spanning three centuries will make the Firth of Forth between North and South Queensferry a unique location.
+The Queensferry Crossing is complete, and the three iconic bridges, spanning three centuries make the Firth of Forth between North and South Queensferry a unique location.

 The Forth Bridge